-APCP is one of the CSP's largest Professional Networks and continues to thrive with a membership of approximately 2,400 paediatric physiotherapists.
-The majority of our members practice in the UK, but we have a number of members practicing overseas.
+APCP is one of the CSP's largest Professional Networks and continues to thrive with a membership of over 2,700 paediatric physiotherapists.
+The majority of our members practise in the UK, but we have a number of members practising overseas.

 APCP had its early roots in Birmingham.
 Forward thinking paediatric physiotherapists led by Ann Mark and Mary Hazelwood put forward a proposal to form an association, with objectives from the very beginning to provide a forum for physiotherapists working with children to share ideas, provide appropriate training, and to gain recognition as a specific interest group within the Chartered Society of Physiotherapy.